-Planning permission is asking if you can do a certain piece of building work, be this an extension to your house or a new superstore for a major developer.
+Planning permission is asking if you can do a certain piece of building work, be this a single storey or double storey extension to your house or a new build site for a major developer.
 It will be granted, subject to certain conditions or refused.
 The government has set out its rules on determining planning applications called the national planning policy framework.
 Local authorities or planning development control have their own local plans.
-You can find your LPA (local planning authority on the planning portal and then search for the local development plan.
+You can find your LPA (local planning authority) on the planning portal and then search for the local development plan.
 This will give you full details on specific areas and any forth coming plans or restrictions.

 Planning application is submitted to the local planning authority.